Embassy of Sweden, Prague: Building

-Sasek apparently got their hands free and the building became very lavish.
+The automobile racer Eliška Junková lived in the house from 1930.
+When Junková moved in, she thought the whole house was upside down and to get a better view, she paid for a balcony to the attic apartment she rented.
+From there she could see to the south and the Strahov Monastery.
+A small bronze plaque on the wall facing Úvoz street states that she lived in the house until her death in 1994.
 In recent years, the National Property Board of Sweden (SFV) has carried out a complete renovation of the property.
-Today it houses the embassy chancery, the ambassadaoral residence and three staff residences.
-In 2013, SFV carried out basic reinforcement of the lower part of the property and renovation work on the embassy's facades.
+Today it houses the chancery, ambassador residence and three staff residences.
+In 2013, SFV did foundation strengthening of the lower part of the property and renovation work on the embassy's facades.